zuozhenggh/learning-library/data-management-library/database/19c/fundamentals/intro/intro.md

 The following general database overall enhancement labs are available:

 - Install Oracle Database 19c with Automatic Root Script Execution
-- Clone a PDB by Using DBCA in Silent Mode
+- Clone a PDB from a Remote CDB by Using DBCA in Silent Mode
-- Relocate a PDB by Using DBCA in Silent Mode
+- Relocate a PDB to a Remote CDB by Using DBCA in Silent Mode
 - Duplicate a CDB by Using DBCA in Silent Mode
 - Decrease the Transportable Tablespace (TTS) Import and Export Time
 - Omit the Column Encryption Attribute During Import